Bush Foundation

 The Bush Foundation is a charitable organization in the United States.
-It invests in programs in Minnesota, North Dakota, South Dakota and the 23 Native nations that share this geography.
+It invests in programs in Minnesota, North Dakota, South Dakota and the 23 Native nations within those three states.

 They work through open grantmaking programs to support efforts to: develop, test and spread great ideas that will make the region better for everyone; and inspire, equip and connect people to more effectively lead change.

-The Foundation is inspired by the lives of Archibald and Edyth Bush, who created the Bush Foundation in 1953.
+The foundation was founded by Archibald and Edyth Bush in 1953.